GatoLoko/Wattpad2Epub/README.md

 Wattpad2Epub downloads and converts Wattpad books into Epub files you can use with your favorite ebook reader.

-NOTE: Current version has been rendered obsolete by a change on wattpad site.
-I'll try to fix it using the official wattpad api.

 ## On Wattpad's API

 I've made some quick & dirty tests using the official Wattpad API, and most probably made a few mistakes, but here is what I've found: